 We explain both situations in a little more detail below.
-But if you have been involved in a shooting of any kind, you need a good criminal defense lawyer in LA on your side.
+Whatever the circumstances, if you have been involved in a shooting of any kind, you need an experienced criminal defense lawyer in LA on your side.
 The team at the Simmrin Law Group can help ensure that your rights are protected.

 California’s Castle Doctrine

 California’s Castle Doctrine (Penal Code Section 198.5) allows you to use deadly force in your own home.
-You can do this if you are acting to defend yourself and your family, if you “have a reasonable fear of imminent peril or great bodily injury.”
+You can do this if you are acting to defend yourself and your family and you “have a reasonable fear of imminent peril or great bodily injury.”

-In order to claim self-defense when you have used deadly force (fired a gun, for example), a few things must have happened:
+In order to claim self-defense when you have used deadly force, a few conditions must have occurred:

-- You knew, or had reason to believe the person had entered your home unlawfully (broken in).
+- You knew or had reason to believe the person had entered your home unlawfully.

 - The intruder was breaking the law (stealing your things or attacking a family member).

 You are also allowed to claim self-defense if you injure or kill someone if you are outside your home and meet certain conditions.
-This is called justifiable homicide, if you:
+This is called justifiable homicide and applies if you:

 Negligent Discharge of a Firearm

-Under California law, you have committed the crime of “negligent discharge of a firearm under Penal Code Section 246.3 if you meet these conditions:
+Under California law, you have committed the crime of negligent discharge of a firearm under Penal Code Section 246.3 if you meet these conditions:

-- And it could have resulted in someone’s injury or death.
+- It could have resulted in someone’s injury or death

-This means you intentionally fired the gun, whether it was a BB gun, handgun, shotgun, etc. You meant to pull the trigger.
-You were doing target practice, shooting at an animal, whatever.
+This means you intentionally fired the gun, whether it was a BB gun, handgun, shotgun, etc. You purposefully pulled the trigger.
+You could have been taking target practice, shooting at an animal, etc.

 Under California law, you acted with gross negligence if BOTH of these things are true: